AvijitBag07/inlinePTX_codePin/guided_inlinePTX_codepin/README.md

-# `inlinePTX` Sample
+# `inlinePTX` Sample With CodePin

-This sample demonstrates the usage of inline PTX (assembly language) in SYCL kernels.
+This sample demonstrates the usage of CodePin with inline PTX (assembly language) for SYCL code.
 The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area                   | Description
 |:---                    |:---
-| What you will learn    | How to migrate and map SYCL equivalent of PTX assembly in CUDA
+| What you will learn    | How to debug and verify the SYCL equivalent of CUDA code
 | Time to complete       | 15 minutes
 | Category               | Concepts and Functionality